Can Cats Eat Cooked Chicken Bones? Cooked Vs. Raw [Explained]

 Cooked bones are also less likely to break or bend than raw bones.
 This implies that if your cat consumes a significant portion, it can become impaled in its digestive tract.

-Although the majority of people think cats can consume cooked or raw bones without any problems, this is wrong.
-When your cat starts to eat these bones, they will break into little, sharp pieces.
+Although the majority of people think cats can consume cooked bones without any problems, this is wrong.
+When your cat starts to eat these bones, they will break into little, sharp pieces which can get lodged in their throats or digestive tract, leading to choking hazards.
 Consider how dangerous those pointy pieces may be!

 The mouth can readily be cut by sharp particles, which can also easily injure the gums, neck, and spaces between the teeth.
 In the worst-case scenario, the shards might cause injuries to the oesophagus, stomach, or intestines.
 You should get medical assistance since the cuts will pain, bleed, and could be life-threatening.